IamAdamJFox/ADAM-F-PORTFOLIO-/README.md

 This is is my portfolio

-This will be added to as i develop into a developer
+This will be added to as I develop into a developer

 It was developed with css and html